With Amazon's Arrival, A New York Community Pushes To Be Included

 In Queensbridge, hope often falls flat

-Although it has experienced significant progress recently, for decades, Queensbridge was marred by violence.
+It has experienced significant progress recently, but for decades Queensbridge was marred by violence.

-"Queensbridge has always been literally and psychologically isolated" Hanway explains.
+"Queensbridge has always been literally and psychologically isolated," Hanway explains.
 "It's got the river on one side, the bridge on another and sort of light manufacturing buildings around it."

 But it's only a few subway stops away from bustling Manhattan, and in recent years, big companies took note of that.
 Ralph Lauren opened an office nearby, and so did JetBlue.
-These days, many neighborhood streets are lined by posh restaurants and cute boutiques.
+These days, many neighborhood streets are lined with posh restaurants and cute boutiques.

 And yet, activists say Queensbridge residents haven't reaped the benefits.
 Hanway says, unemployment is high.
 He knows this community well, and he can't think of one person employed by the recently arrived major companies.
 "A lot of hopes and expectations where raised about JetBlue coming into the community, and those hopes ultimately fell flat.
 Very few, if any jobs came to the residents of Queensbridge."